Skip to main content

 VictoriaMetrics

-VictoriaMetrics is a timeseries database used by the agents and mediator (port: 8428) to store additional timeseries data.
+VictoriaMetrics is a timeseries database used by the agents and mediator (port: 8428) to store additional timeseries data locally in your environment.